jdgregson/Stardust/README.md

 - Small JavaScrpt library

 ## How to build a Stardust app
-These notes are mostly for me:
+These notes are mostly for me.

+Install dev dependencies:
+ - Needs NodeJS > 14.0
+ - `npm install`

+Build Stardust:
  - Run a one-time build: `npm run build`
  - Build and watch: `npm run build-watch`